Checklist for Obtaining a Handgun License

 you will need later.
 That will also come in an email you will get.
 You will also be given a chance to schedule

 fingerprinting at a vendor near you.
-Do that also, as you cannot walk in to have that done.
+Do that also, as it is easier to do that then.

 - Sign up for a training class